PaulStoffregen/Time/Readme.md

 There are also two functions that return the number of milliseconds left-over.
 Care should be taken when using this value since there are no functions to set the time with sub-second accuracy and the value may jump when the time is synchronized.
 However, it is always consistent with the current time.
+To access these functions, you have to `#define TIMELIB_ENABLE_MILLIS` in your sketch.

 ```c
 time_t t = now(uint32_t& m) // store the current time in time variable t and milliseconds in m